nicolgit/AVD-Playground/setup-azure.md

-in order to work this solution require the followinf infrastructure on azure:
+in order to work, this solution requires the following infrastructure on Azure:

 * a Resource Group
 * a Storage Account
 * a Static Web App

-we will deploy everything via Az Cli
+we will deploy everything via Az CLI

 # Az Command Lin3 Interface (CLI)